Ugh, what an a--hole.

 Best moment: When Trey took Charlotte to Tiffany's so she could pick out her dream ring to make up for the infamous "Alrighty!" comment.

-The first relationship Samantha had that was based on sex came to an end because of, well, sex.
-It was James' small penis, to be exact.
+The first relationship Samantha had that wasn't based on sex came to an end because of, well, sex.
+Or James' small penis, to be exact.

 Best moment: When Samantha told James she loved him.
 A huge (no pun intended) moment for her.